Terms and Conditions of Business

 13. Data protection

-“Data Protection Legislation” means the Data Protection Act 1998, the Privacy and Electronic Communications Regulations (EC Directive) Regulations 2003 (SI 2426/2003 as amended), and all applicable laws and regulations, including any replacement UK or EU data protection legislation relating to the Processing of Personal Data, including, where applicable, the guidance and codes of practice issued by the Information Commissioner’s Office.
+“Data Protection Legislation” means the Data Protection Act 2018, the Privacy and Electronic Communications Regulations (EC Directive) Regulations 2003 (SI 2426/2003 as amended), and all applicable laws and regulations, including any replacement UK data protection legislation relating to the Processing of Personal Data, including, where applicable, the guidance and codes of practice issued by the Information Commissioner’s Office.

 13.2.
 Our use of your information is subject to your instructions, Data Protection Legislation, other relevant legislation and our duty of confidentiality.

 13.3.
 Please note that our work for you may require us to give information to third parties such as experts, regulators, insurers, brokers and other professional advisers.
-On occasion, those parties may be located outside the UK and the European Union.
+On occasion, those parties may be located outside the UK.
+In the event that data is to be transferred outside the UK, any necessary agreements will be in place with those third parties to ensure the secure processing and storage of your personal data.

 13.4.
 We may disclose and exchange information with law enforcement agencies and regulatory bodies.